jan-cieslik/cancer_informatics/docs/Using_R/Factors.md

 ## `Summary()` function

 The `Summary()` function is a very convenient tool in R to get a quick overview of the content.
-You can use to function on a vector:
+You can use the function on a vector:
 ```r
 # Summary for a vector
 summary(lethal_dose_vector)
 ```
-R will print out the following for a vector:
+R will print out the following output:
 ```r
    Length     Class      Mode
        15 character character